estdenis-clt/-megr2157-portfolio/docs/assignments/A05/index.md

 For this process I'm going to choose reaming due to its incredible ability of holding really tight tolerances and properly rounding out holes.

-### 3.
+3.

+a.
 For the shaft with the length of 1 in, I am choosing the fn 1 class fit as it seems to work best in this situation

 <img width="450" height="415" alt="image" src="https://github.com/user-attachments/assets/503230e6-0a72-4c8c-9a80-745cd7d53b5e" />

+b.
 For the specific purpose the manufacturing process I'm going to choose will be reaming due to the fact that it can achieve incredible tolerances such as 1/10 of a thousandth of an inch which is well within the specs that we would need for a project such as this.